 - Celery salt

-- Red pepper flakes – For maximum heat, we saute these with the onions.
+- Red pepper flakes – For maximum heat and extra flavor, we saute these with the onions.

 Feel free to play around with the seasonings in this soup and adjust them to your tastes.